 - Receive inbound requests from other services in the same environment.

-There are only two types of services: Workers and Web Services.
+There are three types of services: Workers, Web Services, and Cron Jobs.

 A worker is a service that does not service Inbound traffic from the Internet; as soon it’s bound to any Endpoint, it becomes a Web Service.